ReaverShadow/Mu-boo-Cub-Mug/README.md

 3) Using carrier to prototype battery pack.
 4) PCB Design
 Enclosure designing

+## Timeline

 ## Varients
-* V2 = Maybe add camera (play around with Hello Windows) and/or LiDRa, or something to take advantage of those likely 5 unused USB 2.0 ports.
+* V2 = Higher mAh battery, (20,000 mAH target).
+Maybe add camera (play around with Hello Windows) and/or LiDRa, or something to take advantage of those likely 5 unused USB 2.0 ports.
 (I've always want to have a spectrometer in my pocket... hummm)
-* V-Alpha = Add mobile dGPU
+* V-Alpha = Add mobile dGPU, such as GeForce RTX4060 Laptop chip (35-115W) or Radeon RX 7600M (90W)
 * V-Beta* = "MuTop", a PC case (akin to the smallest ITX ones) with a standard GFX card.
 > * 1x PCIe3.0 x4 slot
 > * 1x M.2 2280 x4 NVMe SSD
 > * 1x WiFi
 > * USB-PD 240W, I suspect any GPU that has a TDP greater then 200W will be bottlenecked by N100 system.
-> **Note**: *only if by 40+ requests for it, **AND** assuming the Lattepanda BIOS Team would release a BIOS that binds HSIO0,1,2,3,8,9,10,11 for a PCIe 3.0 x8 lane
+> **Note**: *only if by 100+ requests for it
 >
 > CWWK Mini PC has something like this called the Magic PC, and claim to have an x8 slot (Intel Doc No.:759603, Sec 19.4, figure.18, would suggest this is NOT possible.
 According to document, their are 3 seperate PCIe Controllers, two of which have a max of 4 lanes.
 CWWK's website only shows customs PCBs being attacked to the port, so they could be using their own implementation).
 * V-Detla = Portable Cluster